 During the proposal stage, advisors will offer comments and suggestions about proposal content and parameters.
 The advisor must read and approve the thesis proposal before it is submitted to other members of the thesis committee, and then to the Honors Program for final approval.
-It is critical that students have regular, scheduled meetings with their advisor throughout the Honors thesis project, and we expect students to demonstrate initiative and follow-through in keeping their advisor and other committee members informed of their progress.
-When the faculty advisor and other members of the thesis committee agree the thesis is ready to submit and defend, the advisor will sign the Thesis Submission Form.
+It is critical that students have regular, scheduled meetings with their advisor throughout the Honors thesis project, and we expect students to demonstrate initiative and follow-through in keeping their advisor and other members of the thesis committee agree the thesis is ready to submit and defend, the advisor will sign the Thesis Submission Form.
 He/she will chair the defense, and, in cooperation with other committee members, determine whether the student will pass the defense.